top of page

 • Monthly instalment plans can be arranged, to make it easier to budget.

-• You can begin paying for your course in advance, depending on the date of your audition
+• You can begin paying for your course in advance, depending on the date of your audition, which will lower the monthly payments.

-• Ask us about the options, and we will create a personal payment plan with you.
+• Talk with us about the options, and we can create a personal payment plan with you.

 FURTHER INFORMATION: